A Simultaneous ECG-PCG Acquisition System with Real-Time Burst-Adaptive Noise Cancellation: Introduction

-In this work, we propose a portable device for simultaneous ECG and PCG acquisition, featuring two integrated real-time pipelines.
-One performs ECG denoising, while the other performs adaptive noise cancellation (ANC) using a burst-adaptive normalized LMS (NLMS) filter, designed to handle sudden, non-stationary noise bursts.
-Finally, we quantitatively evaluate the ANC algorithm using a publicly available PCG dataset corrupted with hospital ambient noise and separately the whole system on real-world ECG-PCG recordings.
-This comprehensive, end-to-end system enhances the quality of both signal modalities, enabling more reliable and accessible cardiovascular diagnostics in real-world hospital settings.
+In this work, we propose a portable, end-to-end device for simultaneous ECG and PCG acquisition, featuring two integrated real-time signal processing pipelines.
+Unlike prior studies that focus mostly on offline denoising, our system processes both modalities in real-time with low computational complexity, making it ideal for embedded platforms.
+One pipeline performs ECG denoising, while the other utilizes real-time adaptive noise cancellation (ANC) for PCG signals via a novel burst-adaptive normalized LMS (BA-NLMS) filter.
+This filter is specifically designed to suppress the sudden, non-stationary noise common in hospital environments.
+The system was initially validated using synthetic data, followed by an experimental evaluation using real-world ECG-PCG recordings acquired in clinical settings.
+The results demonstrate that the proposed approach achieves average SNR improvements of 30.32~dB for ECG and 37.01~dB for PCG, confirming its robust noise suppression in real-world conditions and its suitability for deployment in accessible cardiovascular diagnostics.